 This is part of a conversation I had with my friend Tareef.

-We talked about design, startups, time travel, MIT, and creative process.
+We talked about design, startups, time travel, b-school, and the creative process.
 This is some of what he said.

 Edited for brevity 🎙